Starfall Education Foundation

 Led by Gina Morgan.
 Supported by a multidisciplinary group of game designers, programmers, artists, animators: Brandon Barnes, Dale Beisel, Kimberly Cooper, Craig Deeley, Terrence Keller, Kevan Mills, and Art Morgan.

 Led by Patrick Colin Hill.
 Supported by developers Ryan Hightower, Raymond Hollowell, and Kristofer Lee.

-Led by Publications Director Faith Gowan.
-Supported by Joan Elliott, Curriculum Managing Director, and Pam Ferguson, Curriculum Creative Director; Stephanie Reiss, and Marc Buchanan.
-The Starfall Teacher Corps includes: Kathryn Andrus, Mary Deeley, Kathy Faber, Danielle Fox, Angela Frierson and Lourdes Milan.
+Led by Curriculum Director Pam Ferguson.
+Supported by Faith Gowan, Publications Director; Stephanie Riess, and Marc Buchanan.
+The Starfall Teacher Corps includes: Mary Deeley, Kathy Faber, Danielle Fox, Angela Frierson, and Lourdes Milan.

 Original music and arrangements by Randin Graves.
 Additional arrangements by Marty Brinsko, Keith Heldman, and Mike Thompson.
 Richard James arranged music for the Silly Turkey, Pick a Pumpkin, and Find a Four Leaf Clover activities.

 Led by Vice President/CTO/Secretary Roger Wilson.
 Supported by Greg Boubel, Jon Leyba, Steve Patschke, and Bret Riner.

 Led by Business Manager Jamison Hill.
 Supported by Kira Gowan, Smita Khatri, Martha Menk, and Hallye Webb.
 Our customer relations team is ably assisted by everyone at our Boulder Office.